-The core problem approach represents a clear computationally efficient concept which in exact arithmetic gives in all cases (Scaled) TLS solutions identical to the minimum norm solutions given by AGVL resp.
-EVHV.
+The core problem approach represents a clear computationally efficient concept which in exact arithmetic gives in all cases (Scaled) TLS solutions identical to the minimum norm solutions given by the standard concepts of Golub and Van Loan, Van Huffel and Vandewalle.

 Theoretically, it simplifies and extends the previous (Scaled) TLS analysis.

 Computationally, it can lead to interesting numerical questions and applications.
 A close connection to regularization.
-It needs to be extended to problems with multiple right hand sides.